Skip to content

 Gifts for Kids

 Kids gifts are where bad ideas go straight to the floor.
-This edit sticks to the things they will actually build, race, wear, or use again tomorrow, from a first watch to games that do not make adults watch the clock.
-We left out the flimsy filler and picked gifts with some real staying power.
+This edit sticks to the things they’ll actually build, race, wear, or use again tomorrow, from a first watch to games that keep adults from checking the clock.
+We left out the flimsy filler and picked gifts with real staying power.

 The Edit